allenbyerly/congo/README.md

 congo
 =====

-Congo is an open source project to empower groups, organizations, and communities with for collaboration and group management.
+Congo is an open source project to empower groups, organizations, and communities with for collaboration and group management. blah